Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: Investigating Code Change Rationale Components in Software Artifacts

 \subsection{Results and Analysis}

-We analyzed 63 sampled commits comprising 127 modified code files (2.0 files per commit on average).
-For these commits, we initially collected 77 pull requests (\prs) and 37 issue reports (\issues).
+We analyzed 63 sampled commits comprising 127 modified code files (2 files per commit on average).
+For these commits, we initially collected 77 \prs and 37 \issues.
 After filtering out artifacts not directly related to the corresponding commits, 49 \prs and 24 \issues were retained for analysis.

 Across all artifacts, we identified a total of 3,088 sentences.
-Following the artifact relevance validation process (Section~\ref{artifact_validation}), 48 artifacts (486 sentences) were deemed irrelevant and excluded.
+Following the artifact relevance validation process described in ~\Cref{artifact_validation}, 48 artifacts (486 sentences) were deemed irrelevant and excluded.
 From the retained artifacts, we collected multiple sources of rationale.
-Specifically, from the modified files, we extracted 57 \classJavadocs (\clsJd), 16 \methodJavadocs (\metJd), and 68 code comments (\cc).
-Among the 49 \prs, 14 included code review discussions.
+Specifically, from the modified files, we extracted 57 \classJavadocs, 16 \methodJavadocs , and 68 \textit{Inline} \cc (\cc hereon).
+Among the 49 \prs, 14 included \codeRev.
 Overall, this resulted in 291 artifacts (4.6 per commit on average) used in our analysis.
-A detailed, project-wise distribution of all artifacts is presented in \Cref{tab:data_sample_stats}.
+The number of artifacts per project is presented in \Cref{tab:data_sample_stats}.